-(7) An operator shall collect and treat contaminated nonpoint source runoff from disturbed areas within the mining site in a manner that facilitates monitoring, maximum practicable recycling, reuse, and consumption within the mining operation.
-An operator shall minimize nonpoint sources of water pollution.
-The department shall regulate discharges of pollutants from storm water and wastewater pursuant to ch.
+(7) An operator shall collect and treat contaminated nonpoint source runoff from disturbed areas within the mining site in a manner that facilitates monitoring, maximum practicable recycling reuse, and consumption within the mining operation.
+An operator shall minimize nonpoint sources of water pollution to the extent practicable.
+The department shall regulate point source discharges of wastewater to surface waters of the state pursuant to ch.
 283, Stats.